esp32-adc

 ADC_ATTEN_DB_11150 mV ~ 2450 mV

-Much has been said, and not for the better, about the precision of the ADC of the ESP32.
-The truth is that, traditionally, it is not one of the strong points of the ESP32.
+Much has been said, and not for the better, about the ESP32 ADC accuracy.
+The truth is that, traditionally, it is not one of the ESP32’s strongest points.

-However, many of the things that have been said are no longer valid today, and apply only to the “normal” ESP32 (not to S2, S3… etc).
+However, many of the things that have been said are not current today, and apply only to the “normal” ESP32 (not the S2, S3… etc).

-The problem with the ESP32 is that, as mentioned before, the ESP32 compares with an internal Vref value of 1.1V.
-However, the boards come with different variations that make that 1.1V actually range from 1.0 to 1.2V.
+The problem with the ESP32 is that, as we said before, the ESP32 compares with an internal Vref value of 1.1V.
+However, boards come out with different variations that make that 1.1V actually be 1.0 to 1.2V.

-On the other hand, at -11dB, the default attenuation value to measure up to 3.3V, the attenuation circuit introduces a strongly nonlinear behavior.
+On the other hand, at -11dB, the default attenuation value to be able to measure up to 3V3, the attenuation circuit introduces a strongly non-linear behavior.

-That is to say, the response we have looks somewhat like this.
-Quite messy when we operate at -11dB.
+That is, the response we get is something like this.
+Quite poor when operating at -11dB.

 esp32-adc-response

-It is possible to calibrate the ESP32 to improve the behavior of the ADC.
-Here you have a good repository that explains how to calibrate it easily GitHub - e-tinkers/esp32-adc-calibrate.
+It is possible to calibrate the ESP32 to improve the ADC behavior.
+Here is a good repository explaining how to calibrate it easily GitHub - e-tinkers/esp32-adc-calibrate.

-However, what is usually not mentioned is that since 2019, the ESP32s come factory pre-calibrated and the code was changed to add a software correction.
-Therefore, the behavior is considerably better.
+However, what is often not mentioned is that from 2019 onwards, ESP32s come factory pre-calibrated and the code was changed to add a software correction.
+So the behavior is much better.

-On the other hand, in the case of the ESP32-S3, the situation is different.
-This model includes an internal hardware calibration chip, so the response of the ESP32-S3 looks something like this.
+On the other hand, in the case of the ESP32-S3 things are different.
+This model includes an internal hardware calibration chip, so the ESP32-S3 response is something like this.

 esp32-s3-adc-response

-Which is much better than what we had in the old ESP32 (without version).
+Which is much better than what we had on the old ESP32 (non-versioned).

-Finally, even in the old model, the importance of the lack of precision of the ESP32 should be relativized, depending on what you truly need in your project.
+Finally, even in the old model, the importance of the ESP32’s lack of accuracy must be relativized, depending on what you really need for your project.

-That is, if you want the ADC, for example, to read a potentiometer and change the brightness of an LED, or the speed of a motor, it will probably work perfectly even if it is not calibrated.
+That is, if you want the ADC, for example, to read a potentiometer and change the lighting of an LED, or the speed of a motor, it probably works perfectly for you even if you don’t have it calibrated.

-If you need a really precise measurement, you probably should not use the ADC “as is” from any processor, neither the ESP32 nor a “conventional” Arduino.
+If you need a really precise measurement, you probably shouldn’t use the ADC of any processor “raw”, neither the ESP32’s nor a “conventional” Arduino’s.

-In that case, you can either perform an ADC calibration or use a high-precision ADC like the AD1115 that we saw in this entry 16-bit analog input with Arduino and ADC ADS1115
+In that case, you can either perform an ADC calibration, or use a high-precision ADC like the AD1115 we saw in this post 16-bit Analog Input with Arduino and ADC ADS1115

 References: